 The nature of this outcome and resulting strategy is the building of knowledge and capacity of local officials; hence there is a specific, critical role for local government officials and associated local leaders in advising the Goal Implementation Team on management strategy development.
 The management strategy includes the recommended actions identified by local officials from across the watershed who participated in the December 2014 workshop and follow-up meetings.

-Additionally, watershed associations, nongovernmental organizations, and other local community and under-represented groups play a critical role in reaching local officials and building this constituency for conservation action.
-Therefore, it will continue to be important to work closely with the Citizen Stewardship and Diversity management strategy implementation and with the stakeholders identified through each of those strategies.
+Additionally, watershed associations, nongovernmental organizations, and other community-based and under-represented groups will play critical roles in reaching local officials and building this constituency for conservation action.
+Therefore, it will continue to be important that actions are compatible and key stakeholders engaged when the Citizen Stewardship and Diversity management strategies are implemented.

 During the implementation of this strategy, local officials’ involvement is important to achieving this outcome.
 Remaining involved in advising workplan development and identifying adjustments to our approach is critical.
 Likewise, participating in the training and peer-to-peer activities, both as leaders and as learners, using the information provided, and continually offering suggestions for improvement are all critical to the success of this outcome.